-New Relic also supports distributed tracing.
+As of version 8.0.0 of the Ruby agent, distributed tracing is on by default.
 Distributed tracing improves on cross application tracing and is recommended for large, distributed systems.

 Follow these requirements to use cross application tracing with the Ruby agent: